svphan1/Portfolio-Site/README.md

-# Portfolio website for my profile and projects.
-Currently in progress.
+# Portfolio website for my profile and projects made with JavaScript, Sass, HTML, and CSS.
+# Currently in progress.

-Current Progress Live Link: http://sonphan-porfolio.surge.sh/#
+Current Progress Live Link: http://son-portfoliosite.surge.sh/